spotzee-marketing/http-smtp-email-proxy-mailwizz-extension/README.md

 This extension seamlessly integrates MailWizz with Spotzee HTTP/SMTP Email Proxy API:

 - **Simple Setup** - Add your Spotzee credentials as a delivery server in MailWizz
+- **Smart Routing** - Emails automatically route through your configured providers
-- **Automatic Bounce Handling** - Hard/soft bounces are logged and subscribers are blacklisted automatically
+- **Automatic Failover** - Failed providers are bypassed instantly with zero downtime
-- **Complaint Processing** - Abuse reports unsubscribe recipients and protect your sender reputation
-- **Real-Time Webhooks** - Delivery events update campaign statistics instantly
-- **No Manual Configuration** - Webhook URLs are generated automatically

-Send campaigns through MailWizz as usual - all bounce and complaint handling happens automatically.
+Send campaigns through MailWizz as usual - all routing and failover happens automatically.

 ## How It Works